 If you consider Asana’s and Trello’s features that come with their plans, it’s hard to make a solid verdict.
 You just have to weigh your team’s needs against the prices.
 It all boils down to preference.

 Your team could collaborate easily on both Trello and Asana.
 Naturally, both tools are designed and packed with collaboration-focused features like assignees, tags, comments, descriptions, due dates, and file attachments.
+Use whiteboards to further improve remote collaboration of the team.

 With Trello’s free plan, you can have an unlimited number of members on your team.
 Small teams and startup companies can take full advantage of this, especially when they don’t have a need for complex features yet.